How To Render in Premiere Pro?

 Render In to Out.
 This will render the area of the sequence between your In and Out points, or the entire sequence if you haven’t set any points.

-- Once you’ve clicked Render In to Out, Premiere Pro will begin rendering your sequence.
+- Once you’ve clicked Render In to Out, Premiere Pro will indicate and begin rendering your sequence.
 Rendering can take a while depending on the complexity of your sequence and the power of your computer.

 - When you’re ready to export the final version of your video, go to